This just in! Breaking news! You don't want to miss THIS!

 4. Next save your image to your computer.
 Upload the image to a shared location such as Google Docs.
 (Your teacher will share the location with you.)

-5. As a class view the class created clickbaits and discuss how clickbaits lure online traffic and how online users can avoid taking the bait and hook.
+5. With the entire class view the class created clickbaits and discuss how clickbaits lure online traffic and how online users can avoid taking the bait and hook.

 Completing this Quest